Camber adjustment (front):

-For minor adjustments to camber and caster, loosen subframe mount bolts, and shift subframe.
-If this does not allow enough adjustment, loosen 3 upper strut mounting bracket-to-strut tower attaching nuts.
-Drill out 4 or 5 spot welds at upper strut alignment plate.
+For minor adjustments to camber and caster, loosen sub-frame mount bolts, and shift sub-frame.
+If this does not allow enough adjustment, loosen three upper strut mounting bracket-to-strut tower attaching nuts.
+Drill out four or five spot welds at upper strut alignment plate.
 See Fig. 1 .

-DO NOT drill deeper than necessary to move alignment plate.
-Remove 3 upper strut mounting bracket-to-strut tower attaching nuts and alignment plate.
+Do not drill deeper than necessary to move alignment plate.
+Remove three upper strut mounting bracket-to-strut tower attaching nuts and alignment plate.
 Clean burrs from strut tower and alignment plate.
 Paint exposed metal surfaces.

 Position strut and alignment plate.
 Loosely install attaching nuts.
 Adjust camber/caster by moving top of strut.
 Tighten attaching nuts to specification.
-Drill 3 holes for rivets in perimeter of alignment plate.
+Drill three holes for rivets in perimeter of alignment plate.
 See Fig. 2 .
-Install 3 rivets.
+Install three rivets.

 Raise vehicle, allowing suspension to hang free.
 Remove stabilizer bar bracket from outboard ends of lower control arm and bushing.
 Remove parking brake cable retaining bracket.